Criminal Justice Program

 Courses

 POLS 2013.
 U.S. National Government.
 (TCCN GOVT 2305) Origin and development of the U.S. Constitution; structure and powers of the national government including the legislative, executive, and judicial branches; federalism; democratic theory, political participation, and the national election process; policy-making and factors influencing national policy decisions; civil liberties and civil rights; American foreign relations; demographics and the politics of race, gender, and class in the American political system.
-Satisfies three hours Government/Poltical Science Core (70).
+Satisfies three hours Government/Political Science Core (70).
 Three lecture hours a week.
 Credit: Three hours.

 POLS 2023.
 Texas Government.
 (TCCN GOVT 2306) Origin and development of the Texas Constitution; structure and powers of the state government including the legislative, executive, and judicial branches; federal-state relations; political participation and the election process in Texas; local governments; policy-making and factors influencing policy decisions in Texas; demographics and the politics of race, gender, and class in the Texas political system.
-Satisfies three hours Government/Poltical Science Core (70).
+Satisfies three hours Government/Political Science Core (70).
 Three lecture hours a week.
 Credit: Three hours.

 POLS 2093.
 Women As Citizens: Women and Community Activism.
 Interdisciplinary analysis of women's roles in community building from the colonial period to present and examination of current grassroots activism in the United States worldwide.
 Emphasis on women leaders, interest groups, and movements impacting the political process.
 Required community service internship.
 Prerequisites: ENG 1013, ENG 1023, HIST 1013, HIST 1023, and POLS 2013 or POLS 2023.
 Three lecture hours a week.
 Credit: Three hours.